amorphid/container_demo/README.md

 # Prerequisites

-- Virtualbox.
-Tested with v5.2.0
+- VirtualBox.
+Tested with v5.2.6
 - Vagrant.
 Tested with v2.0.1

 # Objectives